tomreitz/edfi-earthmover-lightbeam-slides/presentation.md

 [comment]: # (!!!)

-<a href="https://github.com/edanalytics/earthmover" target="_blank" style="color:#007978;">earthmover</a> + <a href="https://github.com/edanalytics/lightbeam" target="_blank" style="color:#1c5ca7;">lightbeam</a> are currently<br />private GitHub repositories.
+<a href="https://github.com/edanalytics/earthmover" target="_blank" style="color:#007978;">earthmover</a> + <a href="https://github.com/edanalytics/lightbeam" target="_blank" style="color:#1c5ca7;">lightbeam</a> are public,<br />open-source GitHub repositories available under the Apache 2.0 license.

-We plan to release them as open-source<br />(likely Apache 2.0 license) projects shortly.

-Extensive docs and examples are available.
+Extensive docs and examples are available at the project repos.

 [comment]: # (!!!)

-We've also translated ~20 existing Data Import Tool mappings for assessment data into reusable <a href="https://github.com/edanalytics/earthmover_edfi_bundles" target="_blank">earthmover Ed-Fi bundles</a> which will be open-sourced.
+We've also translated ~20 existing Data Import Tool mappings for assessment data into reusable <a href="https://github.com/edanalytics/earthmover_edfi_bundles" target="_blank">earthmover Ed-Fi bundles</a> which will be open-sourced soon.

 ![media/earthmover-assessment-bundles.png](media/earthmover-assessment-bundles.png)